horgh/rss/README.md

 I use it in an RSS reader, [gorse](https://github.com/horgh/gorse).

-It is pretty basic and not overly strict.
+It is basic and not overly strict.
 My use case is to get the minimum amount of information about items in feeds, such as titles, URLs, and descriptions.